It’s a mouthful to say but the car-bo-hy-drate family of food plays an important part in feeding your body and brain.

 Milk and fruit have their own special sugars to make them taste sweet, and even vegetables have different amounts of their own sugars – think about how sweet tomatoes can be.

 Foods with lots of sugar in them, such as sweets and cookies, have lots of energy but don’t fill you up like breads, grains or vegetables do.
 This can mean you may want to eat even more food.
 Be careful you don’t choose foods with ‘empty energy’ when you are hungry.

 What is empty energy?
 See Kids’ special: Processed foods

 Food for thought

 The potato is a vegetable which gives us lots of carbohydrate.
-This potato topped with other carbohydrates (vegetables) as well as a little protein (ham) and dairy (cottage cheese) will give us lots of great nutrients.
+These potato topped pies with other carbohydrates (vegetables) as well as protein (beef) will give us lots of great nutrients.